fluid-project/infusion-docs/src/documents/ResourceLoader.md

 </tr>
 </table>

-Two of the duck typing fields above (`url`, `path`) are "path fields" and can contain interpolated terms, as well as participating in the resource localisation algorithm based on path suffix.
-The other three (`resourceText`, `promiseFunc` and `dataSource`) are "non-path fields" and do not participate in interpolation or localisation.
+Two of the duck typing fields above (`url`, `path`) are "path fields" (represented in the table below by the placeholder name `pathField`) and can contain interpolated terms, as well as participating in the resource localisation algorithm based on path suffix.
+The other three (`resourceText`, `promiseFunc` and `dataSource`) are "non-path fields" (represented in the table below by the placeholder name `nonPathField`) and do not participate in interpolation or localisation.

 <table>
     <tr>